-What does a postnatal doula do?
+What does a postpartum doula do?
 How do I know if I need one?

 The question on many parents’ minds is: How bad does it really have to be for us to call in some help?
 Sure, you can approach those first newborn weeks with that mindset, but we encourage a different approach.

 Becoming a new parent for the first time (or the second or third time) is a major transition—no one is ever completely prepared for it.
 In decades past it was assumed that families would have the support of their parents, neighbors and friends.
 But today, with relatives spread throughout the country, many new parents are bringing their little ones into the world with very little support after they leave the hospital.